pirtleshell/live-server-https/README.md

 live-server --https=/usr/local/lib/node_modules/live-server-https
 ```

-If the above doesn't work, find the proper directory by running `npm -g ls live-server-https` and adding `node_modules` to the first returned .
+If the above doesn't work, find the proper directory by running `npm -g ls live-server-https` and adding `node_modules` to the result.

+You can also just install it locally and pass the directory path as `--https=./node_modules/live-server-https`.

 Now your live-server instance works with `https`!